dls-accelerator-physics/E2S/README.md

-E2S : electron to sample
+E2S : Electron to Sample
 this project is meant to bridge the gap between AP codes (elegant, AT, ...) used to describe a LATTICE and the radiation seen in a BEAMLINE